 6. You're Not Peeing After Sex

 Why is it important to pee after sex?
-According to the aforementioned BuzzFeed article, bacteria naturally found in the vagina can get pushed into the urethra and up towards the bladder during sex, which could cause an infection if left alone.
+As the aforementioned BuzzFeed article reported, bacteria naturally found in the vagina can get pushed into the urethra and up towards the bladder during sex, which could cause an infection if left alone.
 Peeing after sex can help flush the bacteria out and prevent a UTI or bladder infection.
-Men should considering peeing after sex as well, just in case.
+So, in other words, if you're not peeing after sex, you're not peeing enough.